Creating a Chatbot on Azure

 In this course, you will learn how to create a chatbot to answer support questions about specific products and services.
 Along with this, you will learn how to combine the Azure Bot Service and Azure QnA Maker and to add speech input and output capabilities to help customers on mobile devices and those with impaired sight.

-This course is made up of 5 lectures that will require some previous knowledge of Azure and coding.
+This course requires some previous knowledge of Azure and coding.

 - Create and configure an Azure QnA Maker knowledge base